Mid Week Tease: Uncertainty Principle #MidWeekTease #MWTease

 Click here to view this Linky Tools list…

-Posted on September 26, 2018, in Belaurient Publishing, contemporary, Mid Week Tease, Romcom, Uncertainty Principle and tagged cyborg romance, Mid Week Tease, nicola cameron, Pacifica Rising, post-apocalyptic romance, sf romance, Uncertainty Principle.
+Posted on September 26, 2018, in Belaurient Press, Contemporary, Mid Week Tease, Romcom, Uncertainty Principle and tagged cyborg romance, Mid Week Tease, nicola cameron, Pacifica Rising, post-apocalyptic romance, sf romance, Uncertainty Principle.
 Bookmark the permalink.
 5 Comments.